KaykCaputo/SisuDataQuery/README.md

 ## How it works:

-After installing the dependencies, simply run the code and enter the requested information when requested, firstly the institution's acronym and then the course code
+After installing the dependencies, simply run the code and enter the requested information when requested, firstly the institution's acronym and then the course code.